digiltd/oh-rtd-test/MAX!-CUL-Binding.md

  * Can receive valve position
  * Can receive battery status
  * Can receive operating mode
+ * Can factory reset device
 * Push Button
  * Can receive either AUTO or ECO depending on button press (translated to ON/OFF)
+ * Can factory reset device
 * Association
  * It is possible to link devices together so that they communicate directly with each other, for example a wall thermostat and a radiator valve.